Income and fertility

-Income and fertility is the association between monetary gain on one hand, and the tendency to produce offspring on the other.
-There is generally an inverse correlation between income and the total fertility rate within and between nations.
+There is generally an inverse correlation between monetary income and the total fertility rate within and between nations.
 The higher the degree of education and GDP per capita of a human population, subpopulation or social stratum, the fewer children are born in any developed country.
 In a 1974 United Nations population conference in Bucharest, Karan Singh, a former minister of population in India, illustrated this trend by stating "Development is the best contraceptive."
 In 2015, this thesis was supported by Vogl, T.S., who concluded that increasing the cumulative educational attainment of a generation of parents was by far the most important predictor of the inverse correlation between income and fertility based on a sample of 48 developing countries.

 Generally a developed country has a lower fertility rate while a less economically developed country has a higher fertility rate.
 For example the total fertility rate for Japan, a developed country with per capita GDP of US$32,600 in 2009, was 1.22 children born per woman.
 But total fertility rate in Ethiopia, with a per capita GDP of $900 in 2009, was 6.17 children born per woman.